sal-camacho/pasta-threat-model-framwork/README.md

 ---

-## Screenshot of Pasta Worksheet, Sample of Data Flow Diagram & Attack Tree
+## Screenshot of Completed Pasta Worksheet, Sample of Data Flow Diagram & Attack Tree
 ![PASTA FRAMEWORK](images/image/pasta-threat-model-framework.png)
 > This image captures the full response submitted as part of the Google Cybersecurity Certificate PASTA Framework Activity on the Sneaker App.